What Is Canal Irrigation?

 Canals utilized for irrigation are the primary waterway that brings the water for irrigation from the main source to the areas to be irrigated.

-Irrigation canals are classified into different types based on various factors which are as follows:
+Irrigation canals are classified into different types of canal irrigation based on various factors which are as follows:

 - Based on the Functions